ministryofjustice/hmpps-incentives-api/doc/architecture/decisions/0004-reference-data-sync.md

 ]
 ```

+#### Get the details of all active incentive levels for a specified prison
+This response is the same as above but includes `"active": false`

+`GET /incentive/prison-levels/{prisondId}?with-inactive=true`

 #### Get the details of an incentive level for a specified prison
-This contains spend limits and visit allowances
+This contains spend limits and visit allowances.
+NB: Inactive levels are also returned

 `GET /incentive/prison-levels/{prisondId}/level/{level}` -